HJBowers/scared-phalarope/README.md

 - Don't look at other repos
 - Understand and write every line of code
 - Ask for coaching sessions
-- Get frequent code reviews
+- Get frequent code reviews (minimum of 1 per day)

 ---